bhupendra700/Pixaclone/README.md

-# 🖼️ Pixaclone — A Pixabay Clone Using React, Firebase & Pixabay API
+# 🖼️ Pixora — A Pixabay Clone Using React, Firebase & Pixabay API

-[🌐 Live Demo](https://pixaclonefree.netlify.app/) | 🔁 Backend hosted on Render
+[🌐 Live Demo](https://pixorafree.netlify.app/) | 🔁 Backend hosted on Render

-Pixaclone is a **royalty-free image and video search platform** inspired by Pixabay.
+Pixora is a **royalty-free image and video search platform** inspired by Pixabay.
 It allows users to **search, view, filter, download, upload profile images**, and manage their accounts in a beautiful, responsive, and performant interface.

 ---